commercialhaskell/stack/Build-command.md

-__NOTE__ This page reflects the implementation of issue #651, which at the time of writing has not yet been merged to master (much less released).
+__NOTE__ This page reflects the implementation of issue #651, which at the time of writing has been merged to master, but not yet been included in an official release.

 ## Overview